zydou/arti/doc/dev/notes/rpc-meta-draft.md

 >
 > If, eventually, we need backward compatibility
 > with the JSON-RPC protocol,
-> we will wrap the above request and response objects
+> we will wrap the above request and response JSON objects
 > in JSON-RPC requests and responses.
 >
 > Under this scheme,